 CCCTS COVID-19 National Safety Plan

 The goals of the CCCTS National Safety Plan are to protect our members and communities, to do our part in the collective effort to slow the spread of COVID-19, and to adhere to the recommendations and restrictions of the jurisdictions we cycle in.
 These guidelines are for the benefit of Chapter group rides and Chapters may provide supplementary conditions.

 The plan is based on information from numerous sources (see resource page) and as of date shown below.
 The plan is subject to revisions as recommendations and restrictions change.

-Each CCCTS member planning to engage in a group activity is expected to evaluate their health and state of mind prior to the start of the activity.
+Members planning to engage in a group activity are expected to evaluate their health and state of mind prior to the start of the activity.
 Only ride if you are healthy, take extra care and pay attention to your surroundings.